Factors to consider when selecting a wheat variety

 One example was a K-State line slated to be released many years ago as a variety named Sumner.
 This line was not released because of its stem rust susceptibility, which showed up on its very last growing season before its release as a variety.
 If that line had not been tested in that specific growing season, it would have been released before that weaknesses was known and it could have been a disaster.

 A fast variety release process gives researchers and Extension specialists less time to understand a variety’s agronomic characteristics prior to its release.
 From the producer’s perspective, it takes longer to walk through all the available options and weigh the possibilities.
 Producers are generally busy and may not have the time to understand each variety and make a good, informed selections.
 Having too many options also makes selecting one or a few varieties more complicated, for the simple fact that no variety is perfect and all have different strengths and weaknesses.

 Overall, the “curses” of having such a large number of available varieties are very few, but it does mean that it might take longer to select a variety nowadays than it did in the past.

 Making a better decision: steps to select a wheat variety

 The following information provides a step-by-step guideline, as well as relevant resources, to help producers make a better decision when selecting one or a few varieties to plant in their operation.

 - Select several varieties that are adapted to your region of the state.

 Regardless whether you intend to plant one variety or several on your farm, it is important to start out with a list of several good candidate varieties.
-The final product of interest is grain yield and therefore, it is crucial to select varieties that have shown consistent performance and excellent yield record in the region.
+The final product of interest is grain yield and therefore, it is crucial to select varieties that have shown consistent performance in the region.
 Varieties that worked well for you and your neighbors in the past should be considered, but also make sure and check yield results from nearby K-State variety performance tests and demonstration plots.
 When looking at these results is very important that results from more than a single year, and possibly more than a single nearby location, are taken into consideration.

 A few great resources to consult are: